 We manage the egg donation process from start to finish to ensure the highest quality of eggs.
 As a result of our consistent and reliable approach, many healthy babies have been born through frozen eggs.
 Our success rates show you our focused approach really works.Understand our success rates

 Egg thawing survival rate

-Cumulative pregnancy rate from single cohort of donated eggs
+Cumulative pregnancy rate after one embryo transfer from a single cohort of donated eggs

 IVF With Donor Eggs Process

 Our friendly team will help answer initial questions and book an online consultation with one of our fertility consultants.
 Our doctors will review your medical history, including any treatment or investigations you’ve already had elsewhere and provide you with the best course of treatment for you.
 You can expect to have a scan and some blood tests, and an analysis of a semen sample in your home country if a male partner is involved.

 Following your doctor's consultation, your dedicated treatment coordinator will have an online appointment with you to discuss the program and any tests that you might need.
 Your coordinator will also explain how to use our online donor database and help you with personalised matching.